 While some candidates may require more or less time than the average duration, it is recommended to start preparing well in advance to avoid last-minute stress and anxiety.

-FAQ – UPSC NDA Exams
+FAQs on UPSC NDA Exams

 How to prepare for the UPSC NDA exam without coaching?